SeymaNurOz/CENG-240/README.md

 # Ceng-240
 Programming with Python for Engineers Course

-Solution of the exercises in The Workbook for Programming with Python for Engineers https://pp4e-workbook.github.io/
+Solutions of the exercises in The Workbook for Programming with Python for Engineers https://pp4e-workbook.github.io/

 1. Dive into Python